 The Compensation Committee carried out a review of the compensation of executive officers in January 2010.
 The Committee reviewed Mr. Gould's base salary of \$2,500,000, which had not been increased since January 2006, and decided that since it was above the 75th percentile of both peer groups, it would not be increased.
 Messrs.
 Kibsgaard, Pai, Belani and Sbiti received base salary increases in May 2009 and their base salaries were not reviewed in January 2010.
 The only named executive officer who received a base salary increase in January 2010 was Mr. Ayat, the Company's Chief Financial Officer, whose salary was increased by 20% to \$900,000 to bring him more in line with the general industry peer group.
-This placed him above the 75th percentile of the oil industry peer group and between the 50th and 75th percentile of the general industry peer groups.
+This placed him above the 75th percentile of the oil industry peer group and between the 50th and 75th percentile of the general industry peer group.
+The salaries for the other named executive officers generally were between the 50th and 75th percentile of both peer groups.